 Through Tai Chi, I not only found gracefulness and power in learning how to be still, but I came to better know God my Father and, finally, to accept his grace and love for me.

-Katy Huth Jones has been a published author since 1992, but her writing journey has taken her in many unexpected directions, and her life journey in Christ has been one Providential step after another.
+Katy Huth Jones has been a published author since 1992, but her writing journey has taken her in many unexpected directions.
+Katy has survived cancer twice and since then has learned the Lee-modified long Yang form of Tai Chi well enough to teach others.
 She and her husband live in Fort Worth, Texas.

 Photo is in the Public Domain.